yutaroishiwata/gulp4-boilerplate/README.md

 # Gulp4 boileplate
-Front-end development workflow using Gulp 4
+Front-end development boilerplate using Gulp 4

 ## How to use
 Clone the repo and run